jzhang319/pixelgram/README.md

 Allows you to:
    - Log in
    - Sign up
-   - Explore restaurants
+   - Explore other users' photos
    - Use the DEMO USER login

-## Questions
+## Photos
-   - All users can view a sampling of the most recent questions.
+   - All users can view a sampling of the most recent photos.

 As a non-logged in user you can:
-   - Explore Question Threads
+   - Explore photos threads
-   - View Replies and Reactions
+   - View Comments and Reactions

 As a logged in user you can:
-   - Post questions
+   - Post photos with detail
-   - Edit and Delete your own questions
+   - Edit and Delete your own photos
+   - Post Comments on other photos

-## Answers
+## Comments
-   - All users can view a sampling of the most recent answers to questions.
+   - All users (logged in or no) can view a sampling of the most recent comments to photos.

 A logged in user can:
- - Post answers to questions
+ - Post comments to photos
- - Edit and delete their own answers
+ - Edit and delete their own comments
- - Change upcoming Reservations
- - Cancel a Reservation

- ## 3. Search for Questions

-- All users can search for questions

 ## Reactions
 A logged in user can: